People may typically associate shin pain with shin splints. However, other issues can also cause shin pain.

 - raising the leg to reduce swelling

-For more severe bruises, a doctor may need to drain the bruise to remove excess fluid.
+For a hematoma or more severe bruising, a doctor may need to drain the bruise to remove excess fluid.

 Stress fractures occur when muscles become tired through overuse, and they are unable to absorb any extra stress.